daniellbastos/tech-hugo/content/posts/less-hand-more-brain.md

 The future of software development might not belong to the developers with faster hands.

 It may belong to the developers who can build better systems, for people and for AI, and still take full ownership of what gets shipped.

-Less hands, more brain.
-But never without craft.